 Braces for children – orthodontic insurance

 Orthodontic insurance may confuse individuals.
 This is because while they may have dental insurance, not all dental insurance will cover orthodontic work.
-Orthodontic work is a separate type of insurance that should often be added into dental plans in case of the needs for orthodontic care.
+Orthodontic work is a separate type of insurance that should often be added to dental plans in case of the need for orthodontic care.

 You may be thinking to yourself – I do not have orthodontic insurance – what should I do?
 There are a couple of things you can do.
 Number one, you could simply get orthodontic insurance.
 Dental insurance is not overly expensive and depending on where you work you may have the option of buying it and having your work contribute part of the costs to it.
 This is something you should talk with your HR team about and find out about some of the benefits that your work may have that you’ve never before had to think about or utilize.

 Also, depending on your income, you may also qualify for some state care and assistance.
 Depending on what state you live in, there are a variety of programs run by the government and subsidized by the state that can help provide orthodontic care to low-income individuals who meet certain criteria.
 Talking with your health and human services representative in your area could help point you in the right direction for finding out if you qualify for any of this insurance or even free orthodontic care.